ddc-java-14/capstone-proposal-zcr003/docs/index.md

 - Favorites
 - Search History
-- TBD

 ### External services

+- Search function
 - Google Sign-in
+- API for finding the venue information

 ## Stretch goals/possible enhancements

 - Potentially connect to ticketing service to allow users to purchase the cheapest available tickets within the app.
-- Ability to like your favorite bands and recieve notifications when they're nearby or coming soon.
+- Ability to like your favorite bands and receive notifications when they're nearby or coming soon.